jedrichards/www.seisaku.co.uk/README.md

 Name | Description
 --- | ---
-`npm start` | Starts the server in production mode.
+`start` | Starts the server in production mode.
 Dokku runs this script automatically during deployment to start the app.
-`npm run start:dev` | Starts the server in development mode, restarting the server and rebuilding when local files change.
+`start:dev` | Starts the server in development mode, restarting the server and rebuilding when local files change.

 ## Deployment